Understanding Singapore’s Average Annual Income

 The above survey results show that positions like executives and lawyers have the highest annual incomes in Singapore.
 However, obtaining professional qualifications or succeeding as a businessperson might be challenging for Japanese individuals suddenly attempting to break into the Singaporean market.

-In this section, we will introduce three occupations where Japanese people can leverage their unique skills and characteristics to more easily aim for a high annual income in Singapore.
+We will introduce three occupations where Japanese people can leverage their unique skills and characteristics to more easily aim for a high annual income in Singapore.

 Hairdresser